Introduction to the IDE

 Replit supports all programming languages through our integration with Nix.
 Nix is a tool for managing software packages and system configurations.
 It's like Python's virtualenv and pip, but instead of focusing on one programming language, it can handle all of them, and the system configuration and environment.
 Nix is declarative given the same instructions (and inputs, for example, the same Nix package set), it will give you the exact same result, regardless of when or where you run it.

-Using Git with Replit
+Using Git on Replit

 How to make a Replit template

-If your Repl can be used as a good starting point for other project, you might want to publish it as a template!
+If your Repl can be used as a good starting point for other project, you might want to submit it as a template!
 Let's learn what a Replit template is and how to make a good one.